Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Introduction

+Long-range spatio-temporal intensity correlations for an optical pulse propagating through a MMF have been studied \cite{xiong2019}.
+The temporal control of the averaged light intensity after a MMF, at the expense of the spatial pattern, has been shown \cite{mounaix2019}.
+Recently, several nonlinear optical imaging techniques through a single MMF probe have been demonstrated including two-photon excitation microscopy \cite{morales-delgado2015a, turcotte2020}, 3D microfabrication based on two-photon polymerization \cite{morales-delgado2017}, and coherent anti-Stokes Raman scattering (CARS) microscopy \cite{tragardh2019}.
+All these methods of nonlinear imaging require spatial-domain wavefront shaping and consequently control over many spatial modes on the MMF input.

 Here we propose a new approach for imaging through a single MMF probe.
-We ‘focus’ light at any point on the distal fiber facet by using a single input mode utilizing light scrambling in an MMF, pulse shaping in time and a nonlinear optical detection.
-Our system allows control over the position of a nonlinearly focused beam \emph{in space} on the MMF output facet by shaping an input pulse in a single spatial mode \emph{in time}.
-We experimentally demonstrate grid scanning an ultrashort pulse over the output facet of a stiff piece of the MMF by temporally re-shaping the pulse.
-This new way of light control at the MMF output can help to avoid the perturbation sensitivity of MMF-based imaging probes.
+We ‘focus’ light at any point on the distal fiber facet by using a single input mode utilizing light scrambling in a MMF, pulse shaping in time, and a nonlinear optical detection.
+Our system allows control over the position of a nonlinearly focused beam \textit{in space} on the MMF output facet by shaping an input pulse in a single spatial mode \textit{in time}.
+In contrast to other methods of nonlinear focusing and imaging through strongly scattering media \cite{katz2011,katz2014}, the proposed approach does not rely on spatial wavefront shaping.
+Controlling only a temporal shape on the single-mode input allows us to avoid the spatial control over the MMF input.
+This way of light control at the MMF output can also help to avoid the perturbation sensitivity of MMF-based imaging probes.
+Moreover, our method does not require a reference beam and/or measurements of a temporal profile as method of spatio-temporal focusing of an ultrafast pulse through a scattering medium as shown in \cite{mccabe2011}.
+To summarize, to the best of our knowledge, this paper is the ﬁrst to experimentally demonstrate grid scanning an ultrashort pulse over the output facet of a stiff piece of the MMF by temporally re-shaping the single-mode input pulse using nonlinear optical feedback.